-The aggregate consideration consisted of: Prelin ninary fair value
+The aggregate consideration consisted of: Prelimin nary fair value

 Cash consideration paid \$ 27,209

 Common stock issued (i) 3,046

-Fair value of contingent consideration payable to seller(long term) (ii) 16,100
+Fair value of contingent consideration payable to seller (long term) (ii) 16,100

 Total consideration \$ 46,355

-- (i) Under the Arsia SPA, the number of common shares to be issued to the Seller is equal to \$2.7 million divided by the average of the closing day price per share for the thirty (30) trading days prior to the Closing Date.
+(i) Under the Arsia SPA, the number of common shares to be issued to the Seller is equal to \$2.7 million divided by the average of the closing day price per share for the thirty (30) trading days prior to the Closing Date.
 The average price of the common stock of 30 days prior to closing was \$68.18.
 Accordingly, the number of shares of common stock to be issued to the Seller was determined at 40,200 shares (\$2.7 million divided by \$68.18 per share).
-The fair value of the common stock issued to the Seller was determined based on the closing price of the Company's common stock on November 16, 2016. - (ii) Under the Arsia SPA, the contingent consideration includes four separate milestone payments which could aggregate to a total of \$48 million payable to the Seller upon achievement of certain clinical, regulatory and development milestones.
+The fair value of the common stock issued to the Seller was determined based on the closing price of the Company's common stock on November 16, 2016.

+(ii) Under the Arsia SPA, the contingent consideration includes four separate milestone payments which could aggregate to a total of \$48 million payable to the Seller upon achievement of certain clinical, regulatory and development milestones.
 These milestone payments are also subject to acceleration under certain circumstances described in the Arsia SPA.
 In accordance with the provisions of ASC 805-30-25-5, each unit of contingent consideration is recognized at the acquisition date fair value.
 The acquisition date fair value of the contingent consideration is \$16.1 million and has been classified as other liabilities within non-current liabilities.
 Such fair values are determined based on a probabilistic model with weights assigned on the likelihood of the Company achieving the clinical, regulatory and development milestones as well as an acceleration event in the future.
 Each unit of contingent consideration is classified as a liability in the balance sheet and would be subsequently measured at fair value on each reporting date.
 Any future change in fair value would be recognized in the statement of operations.
 As described above, on February 8, 2018, the Company entered into the Arsia Amendment, pursuant to which the Company's obligations to make four separate milestone payments under the Arsia SPA were terminated in exchange for a single payment of \$15 million to the Seller.

-The following table represents a reconciliation of the change in the fair value measurement of the contingent consideration liability through June 30, 2018:
+The following table represents a reconciliation of the change in the fair value measurement of the contingent consideration liability, which was recorded in the Company's condensed consolidated statements of income:

+Payment of Closing Balance

-Cla osing Balance Changes in fair Payment of Clasing Palance ember 31, 2017 Changes in fair value contingent consideration Closing Balance June 30, 2018 \$ 15,000 \$ - \$ (15,000) \$ -
+Closing Balance Changes in fair contingent September 30,

+December 31, 2017 value consideration 2018

+9 \$ 15,000 \$ \$ (15,000) \$ -